robertreyes95s/robertreyes95s/README.md

 Hello!
 My name is Robert.

-I'm currently working as a Jr. Linux Sys Admin for a company that builds awesome robots!
+I'm currently working as a Linux System Admin for a compnay that builds awesome robots.
+I'm studying to be a software engineer or devops engineer.
+This repo is a base for all my projects and practice code, it also may have a few random test code here and there.
+I love python and am currenlty also learning Golang.

-I love coding and working with linux and other new tech.
-I'm currently learning how to be a linux/python guru

-I hope to be employeed as a software engineer in the near future or a devops engineer.
-I also wouldn't mind being a linux systems engineer!

-This is some tech I'm currently studying:

-1. HTML/CSS
-2. Python
-3. Ansible
-4. Linux
-5. SQL

-I'll be posting some hopefully awesome projects on this account.
-We shall see :)
+Thanks for stoping by!

+- Robert